jonburdon/thorin-and-company/readme.md

 Refactor to pass page titles from app.py to each page, to be displayed within h2 tags.

+### Logic
+Add list data 1,2,3 to app.py and use a for loop on about.html to display this data in three <p> tags.

 ### Resources and reference / support used
 VSCode setup Instructions: